 6. Yes, You may bring your calculator, however you must demonstrate that all memories are erased.

-7. Walk-ins no longer accepted, you must contact Al at N9ZD@arrl.net or aln9zd@gmail.com prior to testing date to register to test.
+7. Walk-ins no longer accepted, you must contact Dennis at KC9DSP@gmail.com prior to testing date to register to test.

 NOTE: Starting April 19, 2022 the FCC $35.00 Amateur Application Fee Starts.
 This new fee will only apply to applicants for a new 10 year License, renewal, rule waiver or a new vanity call sign.
 (The $35.00 Application Fee is non-refundable) There will be no charge for future License Upgrades or administrative updates, such as a change of mailing address or email address.